kamranmuazzam/aca-demia/pages/Perichondritis.md

 - alias::
   ICD-11_Code::
-- #definition It is defined as inflammation of the perichondrium of the pinna #ent-prof-card #card deck:: #ENT
+- #definition It is defined as inflammation of the perichondrium of the pinna #ent-prof-card #unanswered #card deck:: #ENT id:: 67542d40-7651-40c8-92c2-cf87ac1d55e6
 - ## Etiology
   background-color:: blue
   - ### Causative Agents